Docs / Authentication

 asobi.auth.oauth("google", id_token, function(result)

--- session token stored internally
+-- access token stored internally

 end)